psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 Despite all the qualms about making such a move, it had turned out to be a simple thing.
-A few of the key people, a couple of systems engineers here, a Chief Technical Officer there, and hey presto, their operation to commandeer spaceflight and a hand full of the planet's most advanced research projects was in the bag - nearly.
+A few of the key people, a couple of systems engineers here, a Chief Technical Officer there, and hey presto, their operation to commandeer spaceflight and a handful of the planet's most advanced research projects was in the bag - nearly.

 A few days later Doug heard that the embryo bank was going on another Leviathan